 The Monk, is always treated as being armed even if unarmed.

 Even though the attacks are labelled Open Hand Attacks, the attacks can come from any part of the body.
-Since the Open Hand Attack is considered a weapon, the attack also has an Armour Class adjustment against Base AC10 with a +4 modifier!
+As the Open Hand Attack is considered a weapon, the attack also has an Armour Class adjustment modifier and against Base AC10 attacks with a +4 modifier!

 Finally, the damage inflicted is considered lethal damage, as opposed to the non-lethal attacks from other unarmed characters.
 Of course, the Monk can choose to inflict non-lethal damage as per the usual weapon rules.

 At 1st Level, the number of Unarmed Attacks is 1 per round, and inflicts 1 – 3 Damage; the number of attacks reflects an attack routine which improves as the Monk gains levels; unlike other weapons the Monk using Open Hand Attacks, does not benefit with ‘Using two weapons’ rule or use Strength adjustments 'to hit' and damage.
 (Though, to be clear, two hand axes/daggers, or hand axe and dagger is still allowed with the usual ‘Using two weapons’ rule and is modified by the Reaction adjustment from any Dexterity bonus).

 While the Open Hand Attack does not appear as an overly powerful weapon, the nil Space Required and Speed Factor of 1 makes it the fastest weapon in the game.

 What does this mean and how can the player benefit?
-A Tie result for Initiative compares the Speed Factor of the weapons, and this means that the Open Hand goes before even an opponent armed with a dagger (SF2) and vs the dagger will have an additional opportunity to strike (an additional two attacks against SF3+ weapons – which is every other weapon in the closet).
+A Tie result for Initiative compares the Speed Factor (SF) of the weapons involved and this means the Open Hand goes before almost all opponents, even an opponent armed with a dagger (SF2) and vs the dagger will have an additional opportunity to strike (an additional two attacks against SF3+ weapons – which is every other weapon in the closet).
 This means a Master (Level 6 Monk) - normally making 3 attacks over 2 rounds - has an additional 2 attacks every round when facing an opponent of SF3+ in tied-initiative.